issaceee/study-vault/Quote Compendium.md

 - Sound carries history where prose cannot.
 - [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]; [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]

-> (“Of the Sorrow Songs”) “Through all the sorrow of the Sorrow Songs there breathes a hope.”
+> (“Of the Sorrow Songs”) “Through all sorrow of the Sorrow Songs there breathes a hope.”
 - Metaphorical respiration (“breathes”) frames expression as living, not explanatory.
 - Meaning is affective and collective rather than analytical.
 - [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]; [[3.
 SURFACE, DEPTH, AND THE CRISIS OF REALISM]]